brentonjackson/datadude/docs/Experiments.md

 #### Procedure:
 1. Re-train the fine-tuned model on the new training examples which include our enhanced RAG inputs

 #### Analysis:

+#### Conclusion:

+## Experiment 12 - Use streaming to get better user experience

+#### Setup:
+- Flask server brokers messages between client/AI Assistant
+- Flask client sends messages

+### Goal:
+Better UX.
+That's what ChatGPT does: WebSockets events to update the UI token by token.
+The goal is to have some sort of loading indicator to see what's going on.

+#### Procedure:
+1. Set the stream option to true in the request to get results as they come.

+#### Analysis:

+#### Conclusion:

+## Experiment 13 - Implement multiple assistants

+#### Setup:
+- Flask server brokers messages between client/AI Assistant
+- Flask client sends messages

+### Goal:
+Don't just have a 2-way conversation.
+Have multiple assistants.
+One of them can respond to the other, you can have assistants with opposite personalities, etc.
+Then try adding multiple users to the same thread.

+#### Procedure:
+1. Set the stream option to true in the request to get results as they come.

+#### Analysis: